-Top real estate agents and professionals would likely give themselves a high rating based on certain skills.
+Top real estate agents and professionals would likely give themselves a high rating based on specific skills.
 They can play up their strengths and admit they still have room to grow without sounding self-deprecating.

 For example, a person who’s into knitting or crocheting can be patient and pays careful attention to detail.
 Meanwhile, someone who hosts tabletop gaming sessions is likely a good speaker and can think quickly on their feet.

-Do note that interviews, particularly those geared towards personality and character, are about finding someone who can fit OR add to the company culture.
+Do note that interviews, mainly those geared towards personality and character, are about finding someone who can fit OR add to the company culture.
 It’s not always about finding the perfect match; sometimes, it’s also about finding someone who brings something new and refreshing.

-You should also remember that not everyone is good at interviews, even those who have been in the industry for a long time.
+It would help if you remembered that not everyone is good at interviews, even those who have been in the industry for a long time.
 Take the time to establish rapport to get the candidate to open up.
 By exhibiting patience, you’ll better gauge the person’s character at the end of the interview.